Kalparanjan Chakma

-Kalparanjan Chakma (13 January 1922 – 25 July 2018) was a Bangladesh Awami League politician and a Minister of Chittagong Hill Tracts Affairs.
+Kalparanjan Chakma (13 January 1922 – 25 July 2018) was a Bangladeshi Awami League politician and a Minister of Chittagong Hill Tracts Affairs.
 He helped negotiate the release of two Danes and a Briton kidnapped by Shanti Bahini members in Chittagong Hill Tracts.

 A tribal leader and a former M.P. from Khagrachari, he died on 25 July 2018 in Dhaka.